 From the formula result, the value of the skewness is 0.555 which is positively skewed.
 We also can see from the graph that the asymmetry of the normal distribution has been shifted to the left of the center.

-2. Excel SKEW Function: Negative Skewness
+2. Applying SKEW Function in Excel to Calculate Negative Skewness

 When the hump of the normal distribution curve is shifted to the right then it is called a negatively skewed normal distribution.